MP for Ossett and Denby Dale

 Assistant Whip

-Jade Botterill is a Labour (Co-op) MP for Ossett and Denby Dale, elected in 2024.
-She currently serves as an Assistant Whip and sits on the Controlled Drugs (Procedure for Specification) Bill committee, having previously served on committees dealing with border security and accountability bills.
+Jade Botterill is a Labour (Co-op) MP for Ossett and Denby Dale, first elected on 4 July 2024.
+She currently serves as an Assistant Whip in the government and sits on the committee for the Controlled Drugs (Procedure for Specification) Bill; she has previously served on committees for the Public Office (Accountability) Bill and the Border Security, Asylum and Immigration Bill.

 Generated 21 February 2026